SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Methodology

 Every number on this page traces to one of three layers — site arithmetic for the count math, manufacturer data sheets for board dimensions + fastener specs, and AWC DCA-6 for structural conventions (16″ on-center joist spacing default + structural-frame opt-out only — DCA-6 covers joist spans, ledger, beam, footings, NOT deck-board length).
 The 16 ft practical board-length cap is SiteworkMath field preference, not a DCA-6 publication.
-The per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
+The per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
 AWC DCA-6 has a free PDF mirror; IRC 2021 Ch.5 is paywalled at ICC and cited by name when this page touches structural conventions (without claiming the calculator enforces them).

 Show the formulas